solo-io/gloo/docs/content/reference/cli/glooctl_gateway-api_convert.md

 ```
 # This command converts Gloo Edge APIs to Kubernetes Gateway API YAML files and places them in the '--output-dir' directory, grouped by namespace.
-# Example command to generate Gateway API YAML files from a Gloo Gateway snapshot that is retrieved from a running 'gloo' pod.
+# To generate Gateway API YAML files from a Gloo Gateway snapshot that is retrieved from a running 'gloo' pod.
 The 'output-dir' must not exist.
   glooctl gateway-api convert --gloo-control-plane deploy/gloo --output-dir ./_output

-# Generate Gateway API YAML files from a single Kubernetes YAML file.
+# To generate Gateway API YAML files from a single Kubernetes YAML file.
 The 'output-dir' must not exist.
   glooctl gateway-api convert --input-file gloo-yamls.yaml --output-dir ./_output

 # To delete and recreate the content in the 'output-dir', add the 'delete-output-dir'' option.